 Broadly speaking type 1 is the standard in Asia and North America and type 2 is the standard in Europe.
 So if your car is from an Asian maker (e.g.: Mitsubishi or Nissan) it’s likely that you’ll need a type 1 connector with your charging station.

-However, it’s not always the case as some manufacturer such as Renault has models which have type 1 and type 2.
-That’s why we put this tool together, so it’s easy to get an answer.
+However, it’s not always the case as some manufacturers such as Renault have models which have type 1 and type 2.
+That’s why we’ve put this tool together, so it’s easy to get an answer.

 What about fast charging?